szymon2024/gps-labs/gps_lab04/README.txt

 Output
 ------
-- new RINEX file with E scentific notation
+- new RINEX file with E scientific notation

 PL: